-Before bringing a negligence case to court, you should first consult an attorney to establish if the person you wish to recover from owes you any legal duty or obligation.
-For example, all motorist owe the public the duty of driving reasonably on the road and to obey all traffic laws.
+Before bringing a negligence case to court, the plaintiff should first consult with an attorney to establish if the allegedly negligent party owes any legal duty or obligation.
+For example, all drivers owe the public the duty of driving safely and obeying all traffic laws.

-Next, you will have to prove that the targeted person breached his/her legal duty or obligation, which means evidence must be brought forth proving he/she acted recklessly or violated the reasonable standard of care.
-Continuing the previous example, any proven violations a motorist conducts is an unlawful breach of their duty including, but not limited to an injury caused by speeding or drunk driving.
+Next, the plaintiff will have to prove that the other party breached his/her legal duty or obligation.
+This means evidence must be brought forth proving he/she acted recklessly or violated a reasonable standard of care.
+A conviction for a traffic violation (e.g. speeding) can be evidence of an unlawful breach of duty.

 - Bus accidents

 - Dog bites